TuanYi/BLACK_MELODY/README.md

 stellar-mass black holes (BHs), mainly focused in systems detected as X-ray transients."
-Our project is inspired by the fantastic work of [Corral-Santana et al. 2016](https://ui.adsabs.harvard.edu/abs/2016A%26A...587A..61C/abstract), but focus on the dynamically discovered, X-ray quiet (or non-accreting) black holes.
+Our project is inspired by the fantastic work of [Corral-Santana et al. 2016](https://ui.adsabs.harvard.edu/abs/2016A%26A...587A..61C/abstract), but focuses on the dynamically discovered, X-ray quiet (or non-accreting) black holes.
 If I missed your dynamically discovered BH(s), please let me know immediately.
 Apologize for my ignorance!

 ## Catalog Today